 When someone struggles with addiction, they don’t struggle alone.
 Their families struggle too.
 There’s nothing more terrifying, exhausting, and tragic – than loving someone who’s bent on running their life into the ground.
 It’s like watching a car crash.
 Your loved one is inside the car, as you stand by helplessly observing.
 You can open the door to let them out, but they’ve locked it and they won’t let you in.
 Instead, they choose to stay inside the mangled car as it smoulders, just waiting to ignite.

-If you’ve never struggled with substance abuse, it won’t make sense.
+If you’ve never struggled with substance use, it won’t make sense.
 Addiction is an illogical, irrational and delusional, illness.

 As a recovering addict, I can tell you.
 Addiction is a lifestyle which is every bit as addictive as the drugs and alcohol.
 It’saddictive to live on the edge and feel like you have power over people.
 Power is a drug.
 I wanted the people who loved me, to hurt.
 If they felt guilty, or sorry for me, I had a better chance of getting what I wanted from them.
 When I was active in addiction, I liked the power I had over people.
 I got high from it.
 I used cunning and my looks, to manipulate.
 If I could manipulate you, I didn’t respect you.
 If I didn’t respect you, then you deserved to be manipulated.